Friday, April 14, 2023

 Project Background and Description

-We will be building a new section of the multi-use single track started by V-O-Cal on past years.
-Newly renamed the Yip Trip Trail, in honor of Chino Yip, the trail leads to a view spot high above the creek and eventually will form a loop branching off the Moore Creek Trail, a part of the Bay Area Ridge Trail.
-The Yip Trip Trail traverses a hillside that is level in some places, and quite steep in others, so establishing tread will be offer good opportunities for our varying trail building abilities.
+V-O-Cal volunteers will be returning to Moore Creek Park, near St. Helena in Napa County, to help extend the newly renamed Yip Trip Trail, aka the Madrone Trail, a single track that has been entirely built by volunteers..
+This trail leads to a view spot high above the creek and eventually will form a loop branching off the Moore Creek Trail, a part of the Bay Area Ridge Trail.
+The new section, reached after a 2 mile walk, traversing sections constructed by V-O-Cal and others on pre-pandemic weekends, crosses a hillside that is level in some places, and quite steep in others, so establishing tread will offer good opportunities for our varying trail building abilities.

 Project Pictures